TyberiusPrime/mbf-fastq-processor/README.md

 This is a [nix flake](https://nixos.wiki/wiki/flakes) exporting a defaultPackage.

-There are eventually musl-linked binaries in the github releases section that will run on any linux.
+There are statically-linked binaries in the github releases section that will run on any linux with a recent enough glibc.

 Currently not packaged by any distribution.